loading

 Ensuring Electrical Safety and Proper Power Supply

-Electrical safety is paramount when building and operating any DIY electronic equipment, including red light therapy panels.
+Electrical safety is paramount when building and operating any DIY electronic equipment, including diy red light therapy panels.
 Since these devices often require high power inputs to achieve effective irradiance, it’s crucial to prevent hazards such as short circuits, electrical shocks, or component failure.

 Start by selecting a reliable power supply capable of delivering a stable current at the required voltage.
 Many red light therapy LEDs operate at low voltages—commonly between 12 to 24 volts DC.
 Using a power adapter designed for LED strips or similar applications ensures steady and safe operation.
 It’s advisable to use power supplies with built-in protections against over-voltage, over-current, and thermal overload, further reducing risks.